Novacer/SubTite-add-subtitles-to-videos/README.md

 ```
 add
 Enter the subtitles, multiple lines allowed.
 A blank line (enter) represents end of input.
-Use /play to replay the video, /cancel to discard all input.Or, add blank line (enter) immediately to exit out of this mode.
+Use /play to replay the video, /cancel to discard all input.
+Or, add blank line (enter) immediately to exit out of this mode.
 Hello this is a
 test using two lines of subtitles